 Photo of Lisa Peets Lisa Peets

-Lisa Peets leads the Technology Regulatory and Policy practice in the London office and is a member of the firm’s Management Committee.
-Lisa divides her time between London and Brussels, and her practice embraces regulatory counsel and legislative advocacy.
-In this context, she…
+Lisa Peets is co-chair of the firm’s Technology and Communications Regulation Practice Group and a member of the firm’s global Management Committee.
+Lisa divides her time between London and Brussels, and her practice embraces regulatory compliance and investigations alongside legislative advocacy.
+In this…

-Lisa Peets leads the Technology Regulatory and Policy practice in the London office and is a member of the firm’s Management Committee.
-Lisa divides her time between London and Brussels, and her practice embraces regulatory counsel and legislative advocacy.
-In this context, she has worked closely with leading multinationals in a number of sectors, including many of the world’s best-known technology companies.
+Lisa Peets is co-chair of the firm’s Technology and Communications Regulation Practice Group and a member of the firm’s global Management Committee.
+Lisa divides her time between London and Brussels, and her practice embraces regulatory compliance and investigations alongside legislative advocacy.
+In this context, she has worked closely with many of the world’s best-known technology companies.

-Lisa counsels clients on a range of EU law issues, including data protection and related regimes, copyright, e-commerce and consumer protection, and the rapidly expanding universe of EU rules applicable to existing and emerging technologies.
+Lisa counsels clients on a range of EU and UK legal frameworks affecting technology providers, including data protection, content moderation, platform regulation, copyright, e-commerce and consumer protection, and the rapidly expanding universe of additional rules applicable to technology, data and online services.
 Lisa also routinely advises clients in and outside of the technology sector on trade related matters, including EU trade controls rules.

 Photo of Marty Hansen Marty Hansen

-Martin Hansen has represented some of the world’s leading information technology, telecommunications, and pharmaceutical companies on a broad range of cutting edge international trade, intellectual property, and competition issues.
-Martin has extensive experience in advising clients on matters arising under the World Trade…
+Martin Hansen has over two decades of experience representing some of the world’s leading innovative companies in the internet, IT, e-commerce, and life sciences sectors on a broad range of regulatory, intellectual property, and competition issues.
+Martin has extensive experience in advising clients…

-Martin Hansen has represented some of the world’s leading information technology, telecommunications, and pharmaceutical companies on a broad range of cutting edge international trade, intellectual property, and competition issues.
-Martin has extensive experience in advising clients on matters arising under the World Trade Organization agreements, treaties administered by the World Intellectual Property Organization, bilateral and regional free trade agreements, and other trade agreements.
+Martin Hansen has over two decades of experience representing some of the world’s leading innovative companies in the internet, IT, e-commerce, and life sciences sectors on a broad range of regulatory, intellectual property, and competition issues.
+Martin has extensive experience in advising clients on matters arising under EU and U.S. law, UK law, the World Trade Organization agreements, and other trade agreements.

 Photo of Mark Young Mark Young

-Mark Young, an experienced tech regulatory lawyer, advises major global companies on their most challenging data privacy compliance matters and investigations.
+Mark Young is an experienced tech regulatory lawyer and a vice-chair of Covington’s Data Privacy and Cybersecurity Practice Group.
+He advises major global companies on their most challenging data privacy compliance matters and investigations.
+Mark also leads on EMEA cybersecurity matters at the…

-Mark has been recognized in Chambers UK for several years as “a trusted adviser – practical, results-oriented and an expert in the field;” “fast, thorough and responsive;” “extremely pragmatic in advice on risk;” and having “great insight into the regulators.”
+Mark has been recognized for several years in Chambers UK as “a trusted adviser – practical, results-oriented and an expert in the field;” “fast, thorough and responsive;” “extremely pragmatic in advice on risk;” “provides thoughtful, strategic guidance and is a pleasure to work with;” and has “great insight into the regulators.”
+According to the most recent edition (2024), “He’s extremely technologically sophisticated and advises on true issues of first impression, particularly in the field of AI.”

-Drawing on over 15 years of experience advising global companies on a variety of tech regulatory matters, Mark specializes in:
+Drawing on over 15 years of experience, Mark specializes in:

-• Advising on potential exposure under GDPR and international data privacy laws in relation to innovative products and services that involve cutting-edge technology (e.g., AI, biometric data, Internet-enabled devices, etc.).
+• Advising on potential exposure under GDPR and international data privacy laws in relation to innovative products and services that involve cutting-edge technology, e.g., AI, biometric data, and connected devices.

 • Providing practical guidance on novel uses of personal data, responding to individuals exercising rights, and data transfers, including advising on Binding Corporate Rules (BCRs) and compliance challenges following Brexit and Schrems II.

-Helping clients respond to investigations by data protection regulators in the UK, EU and globally, and advising on potential follow-on litigation risks.
+• Helping clients respond to investigations by data protection regulators in the UK, EU and globally, and advising on potential follow-on litigation risks.

-clinical trials and pharmacovigilance;
+• clinical trials and pharmacovigilance;

 • digital health products and services; and

-• marketing programs.
+• engagement with healthcare professionals and marketing programs.

-• International conflict of law issues relating to white collar investigations and data privacy compliance.
+• International conflict of law issues relating to white collar investigations and data privacy compliance (collecting data from employees and others, international transfers, etc.).

-• supervising technical investigations; advising on PR, engagement with law enforcement and government agencies, notification obligations and other legal risks; and representing clients before regulators around the world; and
+• advising on notification obligations and other legal risks, and representing clients before regulators around the world.

 • Advising clients on risks and potential liabilities in relation to corporate transactions, especially involving companies that process significant volumes of personal data (e.g., in the adtech, digital identity/anti-fraud, and social network sectors.)

-• Providing strategic advice and advocacy on a range of EU technology law reform issues including data privacy, cybersecurity, ecommerce, eID and trust services, and software-related proposals.
+• Providing strategic advice and advocacy on a range of UK and EU technology law reform issues including data privacy, cybersecurity, ecommerce, eID and trust services, and software-related proposals.

 • Representing clients in connection with references to the Court of Justice of the EU.